hellmarbecker/blog/_posts/2022-08-30-processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 - a _source connector_ to connect to the raw data topic
 - a _pipeline_ to transform the data
-- a _sink connector_ to write the transformaed ddata out to Kafka
+- a _sink connector_ to write the transformed data out to Kafka
 - _streams_ to connect all these.

 ### Connecting to the data source